 - There are certain treatments for some deteriorating health conditions where dietary supplements are combined with certain drugs for enhancing the overall capacity and effectiveness of the treatment.

 - Folic acid pills or capsules are often consumed by pregnant women under the advice of their doctors as Folic acid is essential to minimize the risk of birth defects in a child.
+According to Staci Lee Schnell, LMFT, “Increasing one’s intake of folate has been associated with helping to reduce depressive symptoms.
+Leafy green vegetables like spinach and kale, fruits, nuts, beans and whole grains have high amounts of folate, or folic acid.”
 A daily dose of vitamin D supplement is advised to the women after delivery and also to the teenagers as it helps in the absorption of calcium in the body thereby providing protection from cases of osteoporosis in the later stages of their lives.
+According to Courtney Bancroft, PsyD, “Vitamin D deficiency has been linked to numerous diseases and risk for disease, including high risks of sleep disorder.
+In the past two decades, we have seen a rise in vitamin D inadequacy and deficiency — the latter can be detected by a blood test — in the population.”

 - The major drawback one can point out if he/she ever opted for a dietary supplement is the outlandish price tags they often come with.
 Chalking out a properly balanced diet and preparing the same on a regular basis is a much more economic practice.